sass/sass/spec/statement.md

 **Whitespace** ::= LineBreak¹ | Space | Tab | [WhitespaceComment]
 </pre></x>

-1. This is not allowed in the indented syntax.
+1: This is not allowed in the indented syntax.
-2. Only the production for the current syntax is valid.

 [WhitespaceComment]: #whitespacecomment